thimpat/to-esm/README.md

 <br>

-### Options to pass a config file to replace strings before and/or after every conversion
+## Advanced Options (via config file)

+To apply advanced options, create a config file and make the CLI point to it.
 >
-> --config=.toesm.js
+> toesm --input=... --output=... --config=.toesm.js

+### Options to replace strings before and after every conversion

 📝 .toesm.js ↴
 ```javascript